jrkessl/usefulContainers/README.md

  - Possibly other variable-related test or exercise, to be added...

 Building:
-'docker build . --tag variablespitter'
+`docker build . --tag variablespitter`

 Using it:
  - Spitting a variable with docker CLI:
-'docker run --name varspit --rm --env var1=valueGoesHere variablespitter:latest'
+`docker run --name varspit --rm --env var1=valueGoesHere variablespitter:latest`
  - Spitting a variable with declarative Kubernetes: just check the file 'variableSpitter.yml' and apply with `kubectl apply -f variableSpitter.yml` and then `kubectl logs pod/<pod name goes here>`